ecbassey/Data-Analysis-Capstone-Project/README.md

 ### Problem Statement
-Airlines face frequent delays and cancellations that hurt efficiency and customer satisfaction, yet existing data is underutilized.
-This project builds a system to analyze flight performance, identify delay patterns, and generate actionable insights for better decision-making.
+Airlines face frequent delays and cancellations that hurt efficiency and customer satisfaction.
+This project builds a system to analyze flight performance, analyze airline, analyze airport congestion, identify delay patterns, and generate actionable insights for better decision-making.

 ### Tools/Skills use: